Managing Opiate Withdrawal Symptoms With Suboxone™ - South Florida Detox Treatment Program

 Suboxone™ - A Pain Free Opiate Detox

-The "Drug Abuse Treatment Act of 2000" reversed the "Harrison Act's" restrictions and allows DEA approved physicians to prescribe Suboxone™ for opiate addicts to ease the severe withdrawal symptoms opiate detox can produce.
+The "Drug Abuse Treatment Act of 2000" reversed the "Harrison Act's" restrictions and allows DEA approved physicians to prescribe Suboxone™ to opiate addicts to ease the severe withdrawal symptoms opiate detox can produce.
 Suboxone™ is a combination of buprenorphine and naloxone.
-The buprenorphine masks these severe withdrawal symptoms to the extent that it provides a nearly pain-free opiate detox for all opiate substances.
-Whereas opiates like heroin, Oxycontin, Vicodin, Codeine and even Methadone are opioid receptor agonists - meaning they fully bind opioid receptors - buprenorphine is a partial opioid receptor agonist.
-Naloxone was added to Suboxone™ to prevent the misuse of the medication.
-In proper dosage, this gives Suboxone™ the ability to relieve the symptoms of opiate withdrawal symptoms without producing the euphoria (high) of the full agonist drugs like Methadone.
-For more information on our Opiate Detox Florida - Treatment Program, please click here to
+Buprenorphine eases these severe withdrawal symptoms to the extent that it provides a nearly pain-free opiate detox from all opiate substances.
+Whereas opiates like heroin, Oxycodone, Vicodin, Codeine and even Methadone are opioid receptor agonists - meaning they fully bind to the opioid receptors - buprenorphine is a partial opioid receptor agonist.
+Naloxone was added to buprenorphine to prevent the misuse of the medication.
+We do not prescribe Subutex, which is simply buprenorphine without the naloxone.
+Naloxone prevents people from abusing Suboxone and this is why we do not feel comfortable prescribing Subutex.
+If used appropriately for detox purposes, there is no difference between Suboxone and Subutex and thus no medical reason to prefer to use Subutex.
+With the properly prescribed dosage, Suboxone™ has the ability to relieve the symptoms of opiate withdrawal without producing the euphoria (high) of full agonist drugs like Methadone.
+We will determine the proper initial dose of Suboxone.
+The patient is normally stabilized within the first 24-48 hours after induction and experiences very little if any discomfort during stabilization.
+Then, he or she is titrated (weaned down) from Suboxone within a few weeks or months.
+We use Suboxone™ to provide a safe and comfortable detox for opiate addicted patients and make going "cold-turkey" from heroin, Vicodin, Oxycontin and methadone detox a thing of the past.
+For more information on our treatment program, please click here to